foens/hacking-solutions/2021/bsides/logemall/readme.md

 Got the flag: `CTF{remember_cinnabar}`

 The performance of the attack could probably be increased.
-The game uses random numberse, but the seed is known.
+The game uses random numbers, but the seed is known.
 This could probably be used such that the script did not have to wait for responses, since they would already be known.

 All in all, a very cool programmed game and a nice challenge.
 Kudos to *iagox86*!